 Sometimes a holiday can occur in spring or summer but still have dark colours associated with it.
 For example, graduation is a holiday most prominently associated with May/ June but rather than using bright summery colours to depict graduation, classic graduation decor uses black (the colour of traditional graduation robes), gold (the traditional colour of tassels on grad caps) and white (the colour of diplomas.)
 In this way, you can see once again that the seasons don’t necessarily inform holiday colours – traditions do.

-Keeping this pattern in mind, we analyzed Ramadan’s traditions.
+Keeping this pattern in mind, I analyzed Ramadan’s traditions.
 The only Ramadan traditions that are cross-cultural are the religious traditions so that’s what we used to determine a pattern.
-We noticed that Ramadan’s religious traditions are based around the theme of “night.”
+I noticed that Ramadan’s religious traditions are based around the theme of “night.”

 For example, the dates for Ramadan and Eid are determined by sighting the moon at night.
 Fasting is a core tradition of Ramadan and food is a central cultural element of Ramadan.
 However, food is only consumed at night (at sunset or before dawn).
 If you have any memories of great meals you’ve had in Ramadan, they were all probably at night.
 Tarawih prayers are a uniquely Ramadan tradition and only occur at night.
 Lastly, one of the most important traditions of Ramadan is the Night of Power (Laylat Al-Qadr) and its central idea is to stay up the entire night in worship.